247340/calypso_ros_driver/README.md

 - **float32 wind_spd**: Wind speed value.
 - **int32 wind_dir**: Wind direction value.

+The USB port, baud rate, and logging to a file (enable or disable) can be configured via a configuration file.

 ### Features:
 - Interface with Calypso anemometers via UART.
-- Publish real-time wind speed and direction data on ROS2 message.
+- Publish real-time wind speed and direction data in a ROS2 message.
-- Save time, windspeed and direction to csv file
+- Save time, wind speed, and direction to a CSV file.

 ## Requirements

-- ROS2 (Humble, Foxy, Galactic or later).
+- ROS2 (Humble, Foxy, Galactic, or later).
 - Calypso anemometer with UART communication capability.
-- Ubuntu
+- Ubuntu (or compatible Linux distribution).

 ## Building